Spatial Heterogeneity Automatic Detection and Estimation: Introduction

 The article is organized as follows.
-In Section \ref{sec_model}, we describe the Spatial automatic Subgroup analysis (SaSa) model and the corresponding ADMM algorithm.
-In Section \ref{sec_thm}, we establish theoretical properties of the proposed SaSa estimator.
+In Section \ref{sec_model}, we describe the Spatial Heterogeneity Automatic Detection and Estimation (SHADE) model and the corresponding ADMM algorithm.
+In Section \ref{sec_thm}, we establish theoretical properties of the SHADE estimator.
 The simulation study is conducted in Section \ref{sec_sim} under several scenarios to show performances of the proposed estimator.
-We use an example to illustrate our proposed estimator in real-data applications in Section \ref{sec_example}.
+The proposed method is applied to an NRI small area estimation problem to illustrate the use of SHADE in real-data applications in Section \ref{sec_example}.
 Finally, some discussions are given in Section \ref{sec_dis_cluster}.